JimBarry/promises-how-to/README.md

 Line 24: Rather than calling the `addTwoNumbers()` function directly, we instead call `myPromiseObject` with the `.then()` method.
 The `.then()` method is the magic part—it will wait for the function inside `myPromiseObject` to finish.<br>

-Lines 19 and 22: Inside these two curly braces go the lines of code that will run when `myPromiseObject` is done ready (ie, when the code inside `myPromiseObject` is done running).
-We're getting there.<br>
+Lines 19 and 22: Inside these two curly braces go the lines of code that will run when `myPromiseObject` is done ready (ie, when the code inside `myPromiseObject` is done running).<br>

 Line 21: When `myPromiseObject` resolves (ie, gets a value back from) the `addTwoNumbers()` function that it calls, the value in the `numsAdded` variable goes back to the place `myPromiseObject` was called from.
 This will become the "`result`" that you see on Line 24.<br>